 - Permissions management

-Any fleet management solution should include centralized dashboards for fleet managers with real-time status updates for delivery in progress, as well as for managing driver schedules and vehicle capacity, and measuring driver performance (an important element in driver compensation.
+Any fleet management solution should include centralized dashboards for fleet managers with real-time status updates for delivery in progress, as well as for managing driver schedules, vehicle capacity and tracking the vehicle’s location, fuel consumption, as well as measuring driver performance (an important element in driver compensation).
 Business intelligence is an essential part of this process, so robust reporting tools should be included as well.

-The driver and delivery scheduling software must be updated in real time, in order to help dispatchers or fleet managers optimize driver and vehicle management.
+The driver and delivery scheduling software must be updated in real time, in order to help the dispatcher or fleet manager optimize vehicle and driver management.